Sajida-Ait-si-mhand/Cpp/README.md

 1. Encapsulation: Hide internal details, expose only what's necessary
 2. Inheritance  : Create new classes based on existing ones
 3. Polymorphism : Same interface, different implementations
-4. Abstraction  : Focus on what an object does, not how it does it## What is a Protocol?
+4. Abstraction  : Focus on what an object does, not how it does it
-        You can imagine a protocol as a **rule** or a set of guidelines that devices follow to communicate with each other.
-Protocols ensure that data is transmitted, received,
-        and interpreted correctly across networks.
-Without protocols, devices wouldn't know how to format, send, or process data.

 ## Type of Netwok:
       We have 4 type of networking